garrandall/popular-music-data/tracks/wicked-games-the-weeknd.md

 Listen, ma, I'll give you all I got
-Get me off of this, I need confidence in myself (Yeah, yeah, yeah, ohh, yeah) Ohh, listen, ma, I'll give you all of me
+Get me off of this, I need confidence in myself (Yeah, yeah, yeah, oh, yeah) Ohh, listen, ma, I'll give you all of me
 Give me all of it, I need all of it to myself (Woah, woah) So tell me you love me
 (Only for tonight, only for the night)
-Even though you don't love me (Ohh, ohh)
+Even though you don't love me (Ohh, oh)
 Just tell me you love me
-(I'll give you what I need, I'll give you all of me) Even though you don't love me (Ohh, ohh) (yeah, yeah) (yeah, yeah)
+(I'll give you what I need, I'll give you all of me) Even though you don't love me (Ohh, oh) (yeah, yeah) (yeah, yeah)

 Let me see you dance